 - Make sure that the MAP sensor is receiving Ground.

 - Make sure that the sensor's MAP voltage signal decreases/increases as vacuum is applied/released to it.

-If the MAP sensor's voltage signal does not decrease/increase as you apply/release vacuum to the MAP sensor, then you can conclude that your vehicle's MAP sensor is bad and needs to be replaced.
+If the MAP sensor's voltage signal does not decrease/increase as you apply/release vacuum to the sensor, you can conclude that it's bad and needs replacement.